We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Chanelle

-L'heure bleue, or LHB for short, is something I've come across many times in my long Guerlain life.
-As a young Guerlainhüpferin he was too pompous for me, too omahaft.
-After all, I was dumb and had no idea what was good.
+L'heure bleue, or simply LHB, has crossed my path many times in my long Guerlain life.
+As a young Guerlain enthusiast, it seemed too pompous, too grandmotherly to me.
+I was foolish and had no idea what was good.

-As I slowly matured into a Guerlain woman, I found myself liking it more and more.
-I used, matching the outfit, the mood and or the occasion, times the Eau de toilette and or the deodorant in the glass flacon, which it (the deodorant) unfortunately no longer exists today, since the pure luxury.
+As I slowly matured into a Guerlain woman, I found myself increasingly drawn to it.
+I would use, depending on the outfit, the mood, and/or the occasion, either the Eau de Toilette or the deodorant in the glass bottle, which unfortunately no longer exists today, as it was pure luxury.

-In recent years (I'm approaching 60) I visibly reached for perfumes - partly because the bottles are so pretty, partly because they are simply Pampering high 10.
-Not to mention, the royalty of any fragrance.
+In recent years (I’m approaching 60), I have increasingly turned to perfumes - partly because the bottles are so pretty, partly because they are simply pampering to the highest degree.
+Not to forget, the royal class of any fragrance.

-Some time ago I had the pleasure to test a at least 20 years old, pure perfume from LHB.
+Some time ago, I had the pleasure of testing a pure perfume of LHB that is at least 20 years old.

-The top note is difficult to put into words, and also not quite clear to me.
-I smell Animalik, leathery influences over the fresh notes.
-Tough stuff, not restrained and not ladylike either.
-But great.
-I immediately think of scenes from the dressing rooms of the Moulin Rouge Paris, circa 1920.
-Old makeup, absinthe, and demimonde.
+The top note is hard to put into words, and I’m not entirely clear about it myself.
+I smell animalic, leathery influences over the fresh notes.
+Strong tobacco, not shy and definitely not ladylike.
+But wonderful.
+I immediately think of scenes from the dressing rooms of the Moulin Rouge in Paris, around 1920.
+Old makeup, absinthe, and the underworld.
 I love it.

-Gradually, the associations disappear, as the fragrance becomes more powdery and more of a flower bomb (no resemblance to Flowerbomb!), with dragee-like, spicy sweetness.
-This sweetness is also found in Fol Arôme, which in my eyes is a morphed LHB.
+Gradually, the associations fade, as the scent becomes more powdery and increasingly turns into a floral bomb (no resemblance to Flowerbomb!), with a dragée-like, spicy sweetness.
+This sweetness can also be found in Fol Arôme, which, in my eyes, is a morphed LHB.

-I could rave for hours now about the changes LHB still goes through, sometimes I smell more violet, then neroli comes through again to make way for powderiest powder..but you should experience that for yourself.
+I could go on for hours about the transformations LHB undergoes; sometimes I smell more violet, then neroli comes through again, making way for the most powdery powder... but you should experience that for yourself.

 Why?